GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

 .. _-W:

 **-W**\ [**a**\|\ **t**]
-    Rotates the given input (*lon,lat,time*) and calculates the confidence ellipse for the projected point.
+    Rotates the given input (*lon, lat, time*) and calculates the confidence ellipse for the projected point.
 The input point *must* have a time coordinate that exactly matches a particular total reconstruction rotation time, otherwise the point will be skipped.
 Append **t** or